vtt/skiplock/README.md

 # Skiplock

-Skiplock is a background job queuing system that greatly improves the performance and reliability of the job executions at the same time providing the same ACID guarantees as the rest of your data.
-It is designed for Active Jobs with Ruby on Rails using PostgreSQL database adapter; but it can be modified easily to work with other frameworks.
+Skiplock is a background job queuing system that improves the performance and reliability of the job executions while providing the same ACID guarantees as the rest of your data.
+It is designed for Active Jobs with Ruby on Rails using PostgreSQL database adapter, but it can be modified to work with other frameworks easily.

 It only uses the **LISTEN/NOTIFY/SKIP LOCKED** features provided natively on PostgreSQL 9.2+ to efficiently and reliably dispatch jobs to worker processes and threads ensuring that a job can be completed successfully only once.
 No other polling or timer is needed.